The false promise of the 10,000 hour rule

 Range over mastery

-“The fox knows many things; the hedgehog one great thing.”
+The graph below is based on the Ancient Greek proverb: “The fox knows many things; the hedgehog one great thing.”

 The interesting part?
 The more experience and credentials these experts held, the further off the mark their predictions were.
-In contrast, the participants which had a wider range of knowledge areas and were not bound to a specific “expertise” domain fared better in their predictions.
+In contrast, the participants who had a wider range of knowledge areas and were not bound to a specific “expertise” domain fared better in their predictions.

-Join 50,000 mindful makers!
+Join 80,000 mindful makers!

 Maker Mind is a weekly newsletter with science-based insights on creativity, mindful productivity, better thinking and lifelong learning.